aistabci/abci-docs/en/docs/system-updates.md

 Other fixes are as follows:

-* Migrate HOME area from GPFS to DDN Lustre
+* Migrate Home area from GPFS to DDN Lustre

 ## 2019-03-14